 Snoring is more common in men, older adults, and people who are overweight.
 You are more likely to snore after you drink alcohol or take medicines that make you drowsy or relaxed.
 Women are more likely to snore in the later stages of pregnancy.
 You are more likely to snore if you have a cold, stuffy nose, or throat problems, such as tonsillitis.
 A deviated septum can also cause snoring.
 The septum is in the middle of the nose and divides your nostrils.
 A septum that is deviated is not in the correct place.

-Your caregiver will examine you and ask about your sleep pattern and snoring.
+Your healthcare provider will examine you and ask about your sleep pattern and snoring.
 You may need a sleep study.
 This is an overnight test that checks for problems with breathing while you sleep.

-- Use a dental device: You may need to use a dental device while you sleep.
+- Use a dental device.
+You may need to use a dental device while you sleep.
 It is similar to a retainer or mouth guard.
 The device helps keep your airway open while you sleep.
-Ask your caregiver or dentist about a dental device.
+Ask your healthcare provider or dentist for more information.

 - You wake up often during the night.

-- You have frequent headaches or feel depressed.
+- You have headaches or feel depressed often.

 - You have questions or concerns about your condition or care.